 3) Digital literacy – how to understand digital information and interact with it safely and appropriately.

-The aim of the new curriculum is to build an understanding of how computers work and how they can be used in pupils’ lives – both in their future employment and in enabling them to be active 21st Century global citizens.
+The aim of the curriculum is to build an understanding of how computers work and how they can be used in pupils’ lives – both in their future employment and in enabling them to be active 21st Century global citizens.
 Pupils also have the opportunity to use ICT across a range of subjects and have access to both PCs and iPads.